jasonrowsell/dice_app/README.md

 # Dice App

-A dice-based app for games, built using Ruby amd RSpec.
+A dice-based app for games, built using Ruby and RSpec.

 This app is designed to meet the requirements of these [user stories](./user_stories.md)